The Flash box office has left DC’s future uncertain

 blue beetle

-Currently DC’s closest release, Film blue beetle will assemble a stellar cast, composed of bruna marquezine, susan sarandon it is George Lopez, Marquezin was chosen to play the character of Jenny, highlighting the talented Brazilian actress.
-Below, we present a summary of this long-awaited production:
+Currently DC’s closest release, Film blue beetle will assemble a stellar cast, composed of bruna marquezine, susan sarandon it is George Lopez, Highlighting the talented Brazilian actress, Marquezine will take on the role of Jenny.
+Check out the synopsis of this long-awaited production below:

 Aquaman and the Lost Kingdom

-order of success aquaman to be released in cinemas 10 December 2023, jason momoa ,fast and furious 10, game of Thrones) will return as the protagonist.
+direct sequel to the first aquaman we will have jason momoa ,fast and furious 10, game of Thrones) is returning as the lead in the film, believed to be the final film of the current DC Universe.
 Aquaman and the Lost Kingdom will be redirected by james wan ,deadly game, Magic, due to heavy exposure Amber Heard ,Magic Mike XXL) Faced with media isolation, the actress claims that her role has been downplayed.

 As a result of the revision to the DC Universe, James said he had to make adjustments to the film.
 Below is the synopsis of the film: